-(a) by January 15 before the expiration of an individual's first-year probationary appointment;

-(b) by October 15 before the expiration of an individual's second-year probationary appointment;

-(c) at least 12 months before the expiration of a probationary appointment of an individual who has had two or more years of service at the institution.
+- (a) at least 6 months before the expiration of an individual's first-year probationary appointment; - (b) at least 9 months before the expiration of an individual's second-year probationary appointment; - (c) at least 12 months before the expiration of a probationary appointment of an individual who has had two or more years of service at the institution.

-Insofar as the faculty member alleges that the decision against renewal was based on inadequate procedural consideration, the faculty member may request that the Faculty Welfare Committee (FWC) review his or her case in terms of the relevant procedural standards specified in this Faculty Handbook.
+Insofar as the faculty member alleges that the decision against renewal was based on inadequate procedural consideration, the faculty member may request that the Faculty Grievance Committee review his or her case in terms of the relevant procedural standards specified in this Faculty Handbook.

-A tenure-track faculty member may receive approval for a leave of absence or an extension of the probationary period for extraordinary circumstances.
-The applicant requesting an extension must appeal in writing to the dean of the college.
-If the dean of the college determines that a leave of absence or extension of the probationary period is warranted, then a recommendation will be made to the Vice President for Academic Affairs.
-The Vice President for Academic Affairs will indicate in writing whether the probationary period has been extended and specify its length in time.
+A tenure-track faculty member may receive approval for a leave of absence or an extension of the probationary period for special circumstances.
+The applicant requesting an extension must appeal in writing to the Vice President of Academic Affairs.
+If the Vice President of Academic Affairs determines that a leave of absence or extension of the probationary period is warranted, then a recommendation will be made to the President.
+The President will indicate in writing whether the probationary period has been extended and specify its length in time member.
+Departmental Promotion and Tenure Committees may recommend guidelines for the crediting of tenure and promotion.

-Prior professional experience at an accredited college or university or equivalent professional experience may be counted towards the probationary period of applicants.
-The dean, in consultation with the hiring committee and the department head, will recommend to the Vice President for Academic Affairs whether credit will be given to the faculty member.
-Departmental Promotion and Tenure Committees may recommend guidelines for providing credit towards tenure and promotion.
 Time credited to the faculty member for promotion and tenure must be included in the initial notification of appointment.

+Evidence of prior professional activities at an accredited college or university or equivalent professional experience may be counted towards the probationary period of applicants.
+The department head, in consultation with the hiring committee and the dean, will recommend to the Vice President for Academic Affairs how much credit will be given to the faculty